What Is Lagophthalmos?

 How Your Eye Doctor Can Help

 There are several ways to treat lagophthalmos, and sometimes surgery may be necessary.
-It’s best to first visit Dr. Chang and Dr. Hutchins to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
+It’s best to first visit Dr. Chang and Dr. Clark to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
 If left untreated, lagophthalmos can result in corneal damage.

 If you’re experiencing dry eye symptoms of any kind, an eye exam at Niwot Eyecare and Vision Therapy can help determine the underlying condition so that a tailor-made treatment plan can provide long-lasting relief.
 Dry eye relief extends far beyond the options available at your local drugstore.
 The friendly staff at Niwot Eyecare and Vision Therapy make it their mission to provide the highest quality care for their patients.
 Get the relief you seek — book your appointment today.Our practice serves patients from Niwot, Longmont, Boulder, and Erie, Colorado and surrounding communities.